This post may contain affiliate links. Please see our disclosure policy.

 - Kitchen thermometer

-For this recipe, you will need a fat such as butter or oil.
+- For this recipe, you will need a fat (some type of butter and/or oil).
 I am using a combination of shea butter and coconut oil.
 Other options include sweet almond oil, jojoba oil, mango butter, or cocoa butter.

-This recipe will make 24 ounces of homemade lotion.
-As mentioned above, you can substitute for different fats in the recipe, but you want to make sure your percentages are the same.
+As mentioned above, you can substitute different fats in the recipe, but you want to make sure your percentages are the same.

 Here are the calculations; in case you want to switch something out, you will know how much you need: I use the Brambleberry Lotion Estimator.